Each department chooses its own TAs and ITAs, so you would need to discuss options for becoming an ITA with your departmental advisor.

 The third result, not certified, means that you have some weaknesses that could make your speech difficult for undergrad students to understand, and/or you had problems understanding and responding to questions.
 You may not teach an undergraduate class until you have been re-evaluated and certified.
 In order to become eligible for re-evaluation, you will have to first successfully complete an EMS oral skills course.
 Your required course will be determined by your evaluating faculty.

 Yes.
-The oral ELPE is given to all international students who come to UCSB without an offer of a TAship.
-Students offered a TAship at a later time must take the TA Language Evaluation, which is different.
+The oral section of the Grad ELPE is given to all international students who come to UCSB without an offer of a TAship.
+Students offered a TAship at a later time must participate in the ITA Certification and Evaluation process, which is different.

-How do I prepare to take the TA Language Evaluation?
+How do I prepare to participate in the ITA Certification and Evaluation process?

 Most departments assign a topic or list of possible topics from which to choose.
 If not, check with the graduate student assistant in the department that is considering you for the TAship.